Guidance

 18. Production: Production means the separation of opium, coca leaves, cannabis and cannabis resin from the plants from which they are obtained.
 (1961 Convention article 1).
 Please note that this is not directly equivalent to ‘production’ activities licensed under the Misuse of Drugs Regulations 2001.
 If you have a ‘production’ licence these activities should be treated as ‘manufacture’ for INCB reporting.

-19. Quantities used for the manufacture of non-psychotropic substances (1971 Convention article 4): The use of such substances in industry for the manufacture of non-psychotropic substances, or products, subject to the application of the measures of control required by this Convention until the psychotropic substances come to be in such a condition that they will not in practice be abused or recovered; e.g. other substances/products which are not under international control.
+20. Quantities used for the manufacture of psychotropic substances (1971 Convention article 4) and non-controlled substances: The utilization of substances for the manufacture of other psychotropic substances or non-controlled substances, or products, subject to the application of the measures of control required by this Convention until the psychotropic substances come to be in such a condition that they will not in practice be abused or recovered; e.g. other substances/products which are not under international control.
+The reported number should refer to the quantities of the drug utilized and not to the quantities of the drug to be obtained.

 Schedule 5 Preparations may include: